clarissalabrum/math4610-1/chapter01/examples.md

 Unix/Linux environment and DLLs in a Windows OS.
 Students are asked to create these libraries as a basic part of being a computational mathematician.
 Another project all students must complete is the development of a software manual for all of the modular codes that are written during the course.
-Students are required to use a specific [template](https://jvkoebbe.github.io/math4610/softwareManualTemplate) for each and every entry in the software manual.
+Students are required to use a specific [template](https://jvkoebbe.github.io/math4610/appendix02/softwareManualTemplate) for each and every entry in the software manual.
 The reasons for forcing this issue of using a preconfigured template are (1) it is much easier to grade at the end of the semester and (2) this is likely what will need to be done when you are working as a computational mathematician in the real world.

-Something about Github....
+Another feature that is emphasized in this repository (for obvious reasons) is the use of the social network for computational nerds, Github, as a platform for sharing computer coding efforts.
+The use of Github as a computational mathematics is essential in this day and age.
+To connect this idea to the question above, if your code is resuable, modular, and can easily be modified by others, Github is a great platform to test ideas.
+There are other efforts being made by Stack Overflow, but for now these materials will be developed within the Github framework.

 Most of the algorithms that end up being translated into computer code, written and compiled into an executable/binary file (for example, C, C++, or Fortran), and run on various computers will produce an approximate solution to an underlying mathematical